Medical Examiner Testifies That Heart Problems, Drugs Were Factors in George Floyd's Death

 He said that had Floyd been home alone, “with no evidence of trauma,” he would have ruled his death an overdose.

-However, he said that his opinion was that the encounter with police was the main reason for Floyd’s death.
+However, on re-direct by the prosecution, he said that his opinion was that the encounter with police was the main reason for Floyd’s death.

 Joel B. Pollak is Senior Editor-at-Large at Breitbart News and the host of Breitbart News Sunday on Sirius XM Patriot on Sunday evenings from 7 p.m. to 10 p.m.
 ET (4 p.m. to 7 p.m.
 PT).
 His new novel, Joubert Park, tells the story of a Jewish family in South Africa at the dawn of the apartheid era.
 His recent book, RED NOVEMBER, recounts the 2020 Democratic presidential primary from a conservative perspective.
 He is a winner of the 2018 Robert Novak Journalism Alumni Fellowship.
 Follow him on Twitter at @joelpollak.